 This is where you’re getting a handle on all the new stuff but it’s taking focus.
 It’s not coming easily to you and everything requires a real conscious effort.

-You know how to use the software better now but you have to concentrate to go through the process; emails are easier but you still have to write in the diary which days you create them; some days the amount of effort required feels more than is worth it.
+You know how to use the software better now but you have to concentrate to go through the process; emails are easier but you still have to think hard about them; some days the amount of effort required feels more than is worth it.

 Stage 4 Unconscious Competence

 You’re in this stage when you know what to do and you do it effortlessly.
 You’ve successfully changed your behaviours or learnt the processes and now they’re just a part of your life.
 It’s just part of what you do and your audience is responding.

 Your vision from stage one has to be strong enough to keep you going through the tough times.
 When you feel like throwing your computer out the window, cancelling all the various software and never posting on social media again your vision of where you want to go needs to be big enough and exciting enough for you to decide it’s worth carrying on.

 - Have a strong, compelling vision to keep guiding you through.
 (YOUR goal of what YOU want, not what you think you should want or what someone else wants for you.)